jkerdreux-imt/dotfiles/README.md

 I use `git sparse-ckout` to checkout only the needed files with `chezmoi`.

 Most config files try to load a local config, for device specific configuration.
 Fish prompt color can be different from one host to another, so Fish load `local.fish` file if present that override the default configuration.
 Same for Hyprland or Kitty.

 The repos also contains special configs for every day use. `git` or `ssh` with additional support.

-## Porn
-I'm currently using
+I'm currently using:

 - [Hyprland](https://hyprland.org/)
 - [Waybar](https://github.com/Alexays/Waybar)
 - [Rofi](https://github.com/lbonn/rofi)